Generalized Stokes laws for active colloids and their applications

 The correct expression for the force per unit area was first obtained by Blake \cite{blake1971a} for the special case of axisymmetric slip on an isolated sphere distant from all boundaries.
 This expression was used to compute the work done on the fluid by the slip.
 However, extensions of this analysis to (i) the most general form of slip in (ii) a suspension of many spheres and (iii) including the effect of proximate boundaries remain to be completed.
 The availability of such an expression would immediately allow the mechanics and statistical mechanics of active colloidal suspensions to reach the level of development of their passive counterparts.
 We address ourselves to this task here.

-Below, we obtain the force per unit area in a suspension of $N$ spherical active colloids with the most general form of slip and including the effect of proximate boundaries such as plane walls.
+Below, we obtain the force per unit area in a suspension of $N$ spherical active colloids with the most general form of slip and including the effect of proximate boundaries such as plane walls or plane interfaces.
 Our results are best expressed as an infinite set of linear relations between the irreducible coefficients of a tensorial harmonic expansion of the force per unit area and the slip.
 As these contain the Stokes laws for the force and torque as special cases, we refer to them as ``generalized Stokes laws''.